 - The Pyg Track / Miners’ Track.
 These two join; lots of people like to go up Pyg and down Miners’.
 Either way, a zig-zag scramble.
 This looks like it would be fun for the older children, but might scare/tire the youngest.

 - The Snowdon Horseshoe.
-Starts with the Pyg, then veers right over Crib Goch, a scary hell-nest rock ridge that can make you sweat just watching on Youtube (Watch “youtube stuck on Crib Goch” for an empathetic laugh).
+Starts with the Pyg, then veers right over Crib Goch, a scary hell-nest rock ridge that can make you sweat just watching on Youtube (watch “youtube stuck on Crib Goch” for a dose of schadenfreude).
 Pahahahaaaa… and breathe.

 - The Watkin Path.
 Hard, loose scree, narrow bits and boulders, looks scary in a nice, tingly, adult way but not for us this time.

 (*Killer Convex — check the details on the Walk up Snowdon website but basically, up at the top of the Llanberis path, just south of the Clogwyn station and Allt Moses incline, there’s a slope nicknamed the “Killer Convex” .
 It’s insidious: the easy, wide path here gently follows the contours, but can be hidden by ice or snow in winter.
 If a hiker slips, due to the convex incline they can find it hard to stop without ice picks or crampons, and may accelerate towards the 500 foot Clogwyn Coch cliffs.
 The dangerous section runs from Allt Moses to where the Pyg track joins Llanberis path at Bwlch Glas.
 For most hikers, Llanberis path is a summer walk to be enjoyed in warm, clear weather.)

 Once I’d checked out the routes, I asked two of my more sensible, trusted hiking friends, and both had taken their children up Snowdon by the age of six.
 A couple of people on Twitter agreed and several suggested either Llanberis path or Pyg/Miners’.